pcminer-tools/pcminer/README.md

      - a file "<ConfName><year>-pc.txt" providing the list of PC members.

        If the PC member data is available on a conference site using [Researchr](http://conf.researchr.org/), you can run the `data/pc-from-researchr.sh` script to generate the PC member list.
+       The script requires [Tidy](http://www.html-tidy.org/) to be on your PATH.
+On Mac with [Homebrew](https://brew.sh/), you can get Tidy by running `brew install tidy-html5`.
+       Script usage is
-General usage is `./pc-from-researchr.sh [-e] URL`.
+       `./pc-from-researchr.sh [-e] URL`.
 Pass `-e` if the page is for ERC/EPC members.
 The PC list is printed to `STDOUT`, so you need to pipe it to the desired output file, e.g.:
        ```bash